mroam/learnOpenGL/README.md

 To Do
 --------
-* Check out http://open.gl/drawing about adding shaders and objects to our Glitter work in progress.
-(We’ve accomplished the previous step, “create context,” in our Glitter so far.)
+* We have used http://open.gl/drawing to add shaders and objects to our Glitter work in progress, and it compiles but nothing appears on our grey screen.
+Their code sample uses glew, but ours uses glfw (since we started with http://learnopengl.com ) so maybe we should compare to the latter's listing?

 * Is there any hope (or need?) of finding tutorials that don’t use [Glew](http://glew.sourceforge.net), or [glfw](http://www.glfw.org/), or [glm](http://glm.g-truc.net/), or [FreeGlut](http://freeglut.sourceforge.net), etc.?